-The mission of state and local health agencies is to protect and promote health and prevent disease and injury.
-Public health services are population-based - services focused on improving the health status of the population, as opposed to the treatment of individuals.
-The mission is the responsibility of the federal public health agencies, the 50 state health departments, and the 3,000 local public health agencies nationwide.
+The mission of state and local health agencies is to protect and promote the health of the citizens of Mississippi.
+Public health services are population-based - services focused on improving the health status of the population rather than the treatment of individuals.
+Federal public health agencies, the 50 state health departments, and the 3,000 local public health agencies nationwide share responsibility for this mission.